Standard Libraries

 Usage

-addr := std.Address("g1ecely4gjy0yl6s9kt409ll330q9hk2lj9ls3ec")
+addr := address("g1ecely4gjy0yl6s9kt409ll330q9hk2lj9ls3ec")

-userRealm := std.NewUserRealm(addr)
+userRealm := testing.NewUserRealm(addr)

 NewCodeRealm

-func NewCodeRealm(pkgPath string) std.Realm
+func NewCodeRealm(pkgPath string) realm

 Creates a new code realm for testing purposes.